1. Case Description

-Case description- A four-year-old Kurdish ewe was referred to the Animal Clinic of Faculty of Veterinary Medicine of Razi University (Kermanshah, Iran) with cheek swallowing, infection wound and impaction of the food in right cheek for several weeks.
+A four-year old Kurdish ewe referred to the Animal clinic of Faculty of Veterinary Medicine of Razi University (Kermanshah, Iran) with a history of cheek swallowing, infection wound and impaction of food in right cheek for several weeks.
 On presentation, the patient was in a good body condition with the history of grazing on the stubble pasture during recent months.

-Clinical findings- Clinical examination revealed stretching and laxity of the cheek muscles with buccal food impaction and skin infection of this area because of previous unprofessional incision by her owner for relieving of the food impaction problem (Figures 1 and 2).
-No dental or other oral cavity abnormalities were observed on examination or palpation after manual expelling of the impacted feed and irrigation of the mouth cavity.
+Examination revealed stretching and laxity of the cheek muscles with buccal food impaction and skin infection of this area because of previous unprofessional incision and suture by her owner for relieving of the food impaction problem (Figures 1 and 2).
+No dental or other oral cavity abnormalities were observed on clinical examination following manual expelling of the impacted feed and irrigation of the mouth cavity.
 The clinical and laboratory parameters of the animal were in the normal range.